-VARIATION INSTRUCTIONS:
+INSTRUCTIONS:

-Have students conduct the experiment using different types of fabric.
-Use approximately 2 yards each of sari (synthetic silk) cloth - if available - nylon cloth and cheese cloth.
-Cut into 8 $\frac{1}{2}$ x 11 squares.
+Conduct the experiment using different types of fabric.
+Cut 2 yards each of sari (synthetic silk) cloth - if available - nylon cloth and cheese cloth into into 8 $\frac{1}{2}$ x 11 squares.
 Have each group take at least one square of each material.
-Encourage them to fold the cloth in half, quarters, thirds, etc. Cover the bottom half of the soda bottle (the half that looks like a bowl) with one or more of the fabric squares, put a rubber band around the opening of the bottle to secure the silk in place, then pour one water sample over the covering to test the filter.
+Cover the bottom half of the soda bottle (the half that looks like a bowl) with one or more of the fabric squares, put a rubber band around the opening of the bottle to secure the material in place, then pour one water sample over the covering to test the filter.
 Record the results, remove the fabric and empty the water.
-Rinse the filter materials with clean water and repeat the test with a different water sample.
+Rinse the filter bottom with clean water and repeat the test with a different water sample.